 731 200 010 Three hens in production.
 Hens should not have been shown in individual classes and count as one entry.
 To be scored on the following criteria:

+visible signs of production 40 points

+uniformity 30 points

+condition:

-condition: vigor 10 points
+vigor 10 points

 cleanliness 10 points

 feathering 10 points

 Market Chickens